 In principle, all foreign enterprises conducting business activities in Norway are subject to Norwegian corporate tax at a rate of 22%.

-However, Norway has entered into tax treaties with about 90 countries, which may provide exemption from Norwegian corporate tax liability.
+However, Norway has tax treaties with about 90 countries, which may provide exemption from Norwegian corporate tax liability.
 Thus, an assessment of tax liability must be made specifically for each foreign enterprise.

 Note that, unless a specific exemption has been granted, the foreign enterprise is obliged to file a corporate tax return even though it may be tax exempted according to a tax treaty.
 In such case the exemption from corporate tax liability under the tax treaty should be explained in an enclosure to the tax return.

 Need help?
 Corporate tax in Norway